HuynhManhHung441/LearnEnglish/README.md

 - I made a new  friend at the company.
 We often talk about our projects.

 - I enjoy coding with my colleague.

+- The function to export PDF files is not finished yet.

 - I listen to podcasts while doing the laundry and cooking